carlosperate/microbit-dev-env/README.md

 # BBC micro:bit Development Environment for C/C++, MakeCode, and MicroPython

 This repository contains a Vagrant box configured to facilitate the development of MicroPython, MakeCode, and C/C++ programs for the BBC micro:bit.

 It uses [Vagrant](https://www.vagrantup.com/intro/index.html), a tool to easily build and manage virtual machine environments.

-This very easy to use virtual machine contains everything you need to:
+This virtual machine is very easy to use and contains everything you need to:

 * Build micro:bit MicroPython from source
-	* And load Python scripts using your own built MicroPython
+	* Easily load Python scripts using your own built MicroPython
+	* Easily access the MicroPython REPL
 * Run a local version of MakeCode/PXT
 * Develop your own MakeCode packages
 * Build C/C++ applications for the micro:bit